zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 [end of dialogue]

-Our dialogue begins with Mr. Mann asking Laura, “Why ar e all these people milling around doing no work?”
+Our dialogue begins with Mr. Mann asking Laura, “Why are all these people milling around doing no work?”
 “To mill (mill) arou nd” is a phrasal verb meaning to be in an area without doing anything productive or without having a purpose; we would also say “to hang around.”
 A more technical te rm would be “to loiter” (loiter).
 Sometimes you’ll see signs outside of stores tha t say “No loitering,” that means you can’t just stand there and look around, you have to have some purpose while you’re there.
 Usually it means you just can’ t stand there – you can’t be there.
 In an office, if people are loiterin g – if people are milling around, well, they’re not really doing anything; they should be working, in this case.
 So Mr. Mann says, “Laura!
-You’re in charge when I’m out o f the office and you’re incompetent!”
+You’re in charge when I’m out of the office and you’re incompetent!”
 “To be in charge” means to have the resp onsibility for something, to have power over a project or other people.
 Usually, it’s the power to tell them what to do – have the authority to tell them what to do.
 So when Mr. Mann is not in the office, Laura becomes the boss.
 By the way, the wo rd “charge” has several different meanings in English; you can find those meanings in the Learning Guide for today on our website.

 Mr. Mann says that Laura is incompetent.
 “To be compete nt” means to be capable, to be able to do something.
 “To be incompete nt” means to be not competent, incapable, unable to do something often bec ause you don’t have

  enough experience or perhaps because you’re not very smar t, at least that’s what Mr. Mann seems to think.

 Laura says, “Mr. Mann, we need to talk in private (mea ning with nobody else around).
 Let’s go into your office.”
-Mr. Mann says, “Wh at is this about?”
+Mr. Mann says, “What is this about?”
 Laura then replies, “Mr. Mann, I’ve tried to do my job the b est I can, but I won’t tolerate your verbal abuse any longer.”
 “Verbal” refers to some thing that is spoken, something that someone says.
 “Abuse” is when someone is hur ting another person, either physically or psychologically.
 So, “verbal abu se” would be someone who is yelling at you, calling you names, perhaps sw earing, saying bad things about you that are way more than what they should  be saying to you.
 This is what is happening to Laura, so she says she won’t “toler ate,” she won’t put up with, his verbal abuse.

 Mr. Mann says, “Verbal abuse?!”
 He’s surprised and shocked,  maybe a little angry.
 “I’m just telling it like it is,” meaning I am just describing the truth, the real situation here.
 “It’s my…it’s my… management style,” he says.
 “Management” has to do with the way that you work with other people,  usually as a boss.
 You manage them – you control them.
 “Style” is the way that  you do something, so your “management style” is the way that you work with oth er people, especially when you’re the boss.
 So Mr. Mann is a little angry her e; he says, “This is business.
 If you can’t take the heat, get out of the kit chen.”
 This is an old expression: “If you can’t take (meaning if you can’t toler ate – if you can’t put up with) the heat, you should get out of (you should leave ) the kitchen.”
 A “kitchen,” of course, is where you prepare food, and it’s often hot  in a kitchen.
 So, if you can’t put up with the heat – if you can’t tolerate the  heat, then you shouldn’t be in the kitchen.
 The idea is that you should not be in a p lace or a situation unless you can handle the pressure and stress.
 If you are in a d ifficult situation and you cannot handle it, well then, you should leave it.
 It’s often said to people who complain about their situation because it is stressful or i t is difficult.
 The popular belief in the United States is that this expression was “co ined,” that is this expression was invented by a U.S. President, President Har ry Truman, who was president after Franklin Roosevelt, up until January of 1953.